SoftEngiNir/mockatron/README.md

 ## Features

 - **Customizable Data Generation**: Create realistic mock data for different database schemas.
-- **Relational data**: Create different types of relationships, for example - user.creation_date comes before order.purchase_date
+- **Relational data**: Create different types of relationships (Not only Foreign keys), for example - user.creation_date comes before order.purchase_date
 - **DDL**: Autogenerates the ddl to create the database tables and relationships.
 - **Writers**: Write to csv or directly into your databse.
 - **Flexible Configuration**: Easily configure the data generation process using a JSON file.